Kirti-ramesh/CodeAlpha_HangmanGame/README.md

 - string manipulation
 - list inndexing
 ## how to run:
-1.open 'hangman.py' in any python IDE.
+1. open 'hangman.py' in any python IDE.
-2.run the file
+2. run the file
-3.start guessing letters!
+3. start guessing letters!
 ## built with love by
 **kirti_ramesh**